cirosantilli/git-tutorial/index.md

 # var

-Show values of Git configuration variables and all Git- specific environment variables:
+Show values of Git configuration variables and all Git-specific environment variables:

     git var